ropensci/plater/blog-post.md

 ## A package takes shape

-With time and feedback from others in the lab, I refined the system.
-Instead of creating separate files for each variable (treatment, sample, data, ...), everything could go in one `.csv` file, with sequential plate layouts for each variable (say, Cell Type or Treatment).
-I started calling this the `plater` format and storing all of my data that way. #Do you need to mention this is an homage to Hadley? [file gives an overview of the experiment]
+With time and feedback from [others in the lab](https://github.com/ClaireLevy), I refined the system.
+Instead of creating separate files for each variable (treatment, sample, data, ...), everything could go in one `.csv` file, with sequential plate layouts for each variable (say, treatment or sample).
+I started calling this the `plater` format and storing all of my data that way.
+These files are especially nice because they give an overview of the whole experiment in a compact format.

 Eventually, I boiled it down to a small set of functions: